nbkhope/jquiz/README.md

 * MySQL

 ## Installation
-Create a database called "jquiz."
+Create a database called "jquiz".
 Then, with that database active, perform the following commands:
 ```
 source questionbank.sql
 LOAD DATA LOCAL INFILE 'QuestionBank.csv' INTO TABLE questionbank;